OSU-CS290-F18/final-project-best-team/README.md

 # The Project Description

-The front end of this project will use HTML5 tags CSS3 animation and jQuery to create a comfortable and beautiful guiding and text game interface.
+The front end of this project will use HTML, CSS, Javascript, jQuery, and more to create a beautiful and engaging game interface.

 The back end of this project will use Express.js to dynamically generate some pages and the score of player will be stored by using MongoDB.